This is a summary of all my best productivity routines & tips, and how I currently organize myself.

 Most programs you use often have shortcuts that can really save you tons of time if you make the effort of learning them.
 Depending on what you use, it’s up to you to understand which operation you perform often and whether there is a shortcut for it.
 Here are the ones I use the most often:

-Gmail: you have to activate your shortcuts in settings / general / shortcuts
+You have to activate your shortcuts in settings / general / shortcuts

 - j, k respectively to go to the previous / next email